Sago Pondweed

 Potamogeton pectinatus

-Sago pondweed is a bay grass with bushy clusters of thread-like leaves that grow alternately along slender, branching stems.
+Sago pondweed is an underwater grass with bushy clusters of thread-like leaves that grow alternately along slender, branching stems.
 It grows in fresh to moderately brackish waters throughout the Chesapeake Bay watershed.

 Appearance